incoming-inc/ios-sdk/existing-project-common.md

 		// result in a notification permission dialog being shown to the user.
 		[ISDKAppDelegateHelper registerForRemoteNotifications];

-		// This will pop-up the OS permission dialog, feel free to
-		// integrate them differently in your workflow [ISDKAppDelegateHelper registerForNotifications];

 		// the two following calls are optional.
 They enable location and motion data collection
 		// which improves the timing prediction of Push Video Notifications
 		// calling these methods may also result in the OS permission dialog being presented